nejrariizviic/Blood-Donation/README.md

 ## Usage Guidelines
 Follow these steps to download and run the application:
-- Clone the Repository
+- Clone the Repository,
-- Open the .sln project file in Visual Studio 2022
+- Open the .sln project file in Visual Studio 2022,
-- If you are using SQLite, ensure that the Microsoft.Data.Sqlite package is installed via NuGet Package Manager
+- If you are using SQLite, ensure that the Microsoft.Data.Sqlite package is installed via NuGet Package Manager,
-- In Visual Studio, select the target platform (Android, Windows, iOS)
+- In Visual Studio, select the target platform (Android, Windows, iOS),
 - Click "Run" or press F5 to start the application.